famchiyaque/Context-Free-Grammar/README.md

 Ambiguity in a set of production rules is when there are multiple ways to parse the input string, creating different trees with identical results.
-An example could be if somehow, with an input string of 'she is a girl', there were two or more ways of parsing the rules to arrive at that string.
+An example could be if somehow, with an input string of 'she is a girl', there were two or more ways of parsing the input to arrive at that string.
 [Ambiguous Grammars](https://www.geeksforgeeks.org/ambiguous-grammar/)